DripEmail/slate/source/includes/js/_product_views.md

 ### Properties

-Including the following optional custom event properties to enable automation and segmentation options in Drip.
+Include the following optional custom event properties to enable automation and segmentation options in Drip.

 <table>
   <thead>